luna/luna-book/basic-datatypes.md

 >
 > Currently, the type of a numeric literal is decided based on the presence of decimal point.
 This means, that `1` has the type `Int`, while `1.0` has the type `Real`.
 In the future releases of Luna, the numeric literals will be polymorphic, allowing to write expressions like `1.7 + 2`.

 They support basic arithmetic operators and mathematical functions.
-Consult the relevant (TODO: LINK) part of Std docs for more details.
+Consult the relevant (TODO: LINK) part of standard library docs for more details.

 Text
 ----

 The basic type for text processing in Luna is, unsurprisingly, `Text`.
-Luna also supports two kinds of text literals: interpreted and uninterpreted.
+Luna supports two kinds of text literals: interpreted and uninterpreted.
 The interpreted texts are wrapped in single quotes.
 They provide the capabilities to insert escaped character sequences such as `\n` etc. The uninterpreted strings are wrapped in double quotes and do not provide any such facilities.
 The only character that can be escaped in an uninterpreted text is `\"` itself.

 > **[info] Changes ahead!**
 >